10 Best Budget Impact Drivers under $100 – Reviews 2023

 5. Ryobi One+ P236 Cordless Impact Driver

-This impact driver is also quite user friendly.
-It is fitted with 3 LED lights to facilitate usage in low light conditions, as well as a keyless chuck for faster swapping of bits, thus enhancing your productivity.
-You will also appreciate the magnetic bit holder feature that allows you to have an extra bit with you at all times.
+The P236 is also user-friendly.
+It is fitted with 3 LED lights to facilitate usage in low light conditions and a keyless chuck for faster swapping of bits.
+You will also appreciate the magnetic bit holder feature that allows you to keep an extra bit with you.

 6. ARES Manual Reversible Impact Driver

-The ARES 70006 is another great manual impact driver that will prove its worth when it comes to loosening corroded, rusted, or frozen fasteners.
+The ARES 70006 is another great manual impact driver that will prove its worth when loosening corroded, rusted, or frozen fasteners.
 With a few strikes of the hammer, you should be able to generate enough torque to loosen the most dogged of bolts.

 7. CRAFTSMAN Hand Impact Driver

 The Craftsman CMMT14104 is a manual hand impact driver that can convert a hammer strike into 200 foot-pounds of torque.
 This allows you to loosen frozen and rusted fasteners with incredible ease.
 It can also tighten screws, bolts, and nuts.

 The CMMT14104 package includes the impact driver, five slotted bits, and Phillips fasteners.
 Nonetheless, its bits are somewhat fragile, but it’s still a great, cheap impact driver.

 Galax Pro has been making waves in the power tools market due to its high-quality products.
 This cordless impact driver runs on a 1.3Ah Lithium-ion battery that gives you decent runtime before it needs recharging.
 It also comes with a battery fuel indicator to allow you to pace yourself during jobs.